 Bíborka: We would really appreciate if you could talk a little bit about how performance or body-based work found its way into your art.
 Maybe it's been there from the beginning or maybe not.
 And it's interesting that I think from all of you, it was only one person who said that their first moment with performance art was something that you were reading, right?
 Something that involved them.
 So how did it come about that you are doing this kind of work, either as a collective or an individual?

-Viktor: For me, I wanted to be an actor and then, I don't know—because I was taken to Budapest to the Contemporary Dance Academy—and it was really obvious that I have to work with my body, and I have to cast things through it and through movement.
-And because before I went to the Contemporary Dance Academy, I didn't know anything about contemporary dance.
-And I was just opening this book where it was done a collection of every school in Budapest, in Hungary.
+Viktor: First, I wanted to become an actor but then, I was taken to the Budapest Contemporary Dance School.
+From this moment, it was really obvious that I want to work with my body, and I have to cast things through it and through movement.

 Bíborka: What do you mean by live gaming?
 Like Twitch stuff or?

-Tomi: No. There is another artist group that I'm part of, which is Rites Network, and we were doing experimental games together.
-And the live gaming is like we are playing the games that we design live, basically.
-Which is also the thing that I'm kind of doing in Hollow, sometimes during the performances that we build these games, also virtually but also there's this dynamic of choreography, which is kind of like a game thing.
-And what we are doing is playing basically—not gaming but playing.
+Tomi: There is another artist group that I'm part of, called Rites Network, and we used to do experimental games together.
+The live gaming is when we are playing the games that we design live, basically.
+Which is a thing that we are doing with Hollow, too, sometimes during the performances: We build these games virtually but there's also a choreographic part, in which we use game dynamics.
+What we are doing is playing basically—not gaming but playing.

-Gyula: Yeah, we are trying to create this game-like environments and bring this mechanism of the virtual space into physical reality.
-And I find this quite interesting because I have a background in creating, and I used to do exhibitions.
-And I have always felt that format of an exhibition is just too graphic for me, and I was more interested in something more immersive and more dynamic.
-And I think when we just started the three of us to work together, it was a really nice moment because our first performance, we did it based on our intuitions.
-We didn't have so much time to prepare, and it was quite a big success—it was in Trafó—not necessarily for the audience but for us that we just realized, “Wow, this is what we've been imagining or trying to realize.”
+Gyula: Yeah, we are trying to create game-like environments and bring the mechanisms of the virtual space into physical reality.
+I find this quite interesting because I have a background in curating, and I used to do exhibitions.
+I have always felt that the format of an exhibition is just too static for me, and I was more interested in something more immersive and more dynamic.
+I think when we the three of is started to work together, it was a really nice moment.
+Our first performance came about very intuitively.
+We didn't have so much time to prepare, but it was quite a big success—not only for the audience but for us as well (it was in Trafó House of Contemporary Arts in Budapest).
+We just realized, “Wow, this is the format what we've been imagining or trying to realize individually.”

 Zsófi: Cool.
 Well, do the two other of you want to say a couple of things about how you found your practice lead towards performance?
 Why did you engage with it?